How to Solve Paragraph Ordering Questions Quickly

 b.)
 Contrast words: Words like “but, however, nevertheless” which create a Contradiction with the earlier line of thought.

 c.)
 Conclusive words: Words like finally, thus, eventually etc. which conclude.
-If a particular statement looks like a good starting point, then look at the choices to eliminate wrong options.
+If a particular statement looks like a good starting point,

 Type 1 – Arrange the paragraphs

 Order the given sentences into a Paragraph .

 B. In areas where there are no lords or laws, or in frontier zones where all men go armed, the attitude of the peasantry may well be different.

 C. So indeed it may be on the fringe of the un-submissive.